Forgive me this rant, sometimes I get an itch to get my thoughts out about something that bothers me and I just need to scratch it.

 Thank you for listening to my rant

-jonmobius asked: If someone wanted to get popular, or at least build up a following, would you say it's best to start off with parodies that people will actively search for, and then start pumping original content later?
+jonmobius said: If someone wanted to get popular, or at least build up a following, would you say it's best to start off with parodies that people will actively search for, and then start pumping original content later?
 Also, what medium of entertainment do you think is the best?
 Comedy, action, etc.

 That’s really hard to answer to be honest.
 So many folks have taken different routes, but first hand, I have seen people blow up pretty fast with parody based entertainment.
 The problem with that, as far as I can see, is that these folks don’t ever wean off of this approach as they grow, and I think psychologically they pigeonhole themselves from trying something new.